giodueck/factorio-computing/horizon/doc/asm-design.md

 ### Push
 `push Rn/imm16`\
 Push a value to the stack.
 Uses and increments the `SP` register.

+The stack is 256 words deep.
 If the stack is full the `SP` register still increments, but no more values are stored and `pop`ing will result in a `0` result.

 ### Pop
 `pop Rd`\
 Pop a value from the stack.
 Uses and decrements the `SP` register.

 If the stack is empty the `SP` register decrements into negative values and `pop`ed values are always 0, and `push`ing to a non-valid stack address will result in `SP` incrementing and the value to be discarded.

 ### Call
 `call Rd/imm16`\
 Jump to the address denoted by `Rd/imm16` and store the address of the next instruction in the `LR` register.

-The registers `R0`-`R3` and `R12` are free to use inside a call and are the arguments.
-Additional arguments are loaded on the stack. `R4`-`R11` are variable registers and their value must be the same on return as on call.
+The registers `R0`-`R3` and `AR` are free to use inside a call and are the arguments.
+Additional arguments are loaded on the stack. `R4`-`R11` are variable registers and the value in these and in the `LR` must be the same on return as on call.
+To use these registers, first push them to the stack, then pop them back before returning.

 `R0` is also the return value of a call.